aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 1-30 (1-45).
 Spring.
 Water wells up from the ground here.
 The spring will often (1-4 in 6 chance) feed a brook; otherwise it will seep back into the ground or evaporate.

-The spring is 3d6 feet in diameter and 1d4 feet deep.
+The spring is 3d6 feet in diameter and `dice: 1d4` feet deep.

 31-50 (46-80).
 Pond.
 Larger than a spring, ponds will be